 populate the acoustic fingerprint tags for use by external

-• The hasart plugin adds a query to check for embedded album art.
+hasartplugin adds a query to check for embedded album art. - The

-with python, much the way inline does for fields.
+with python, much the wayinlinedoes for fields. - The

 items from my library, determines if Spotify considers these items